Kong/kongponents/docs/components/radio.md

 - `card`

 ::: warning NOTE
-`label` and `description` props, as well as `description` slot are ignored when `type` prop is `card`.
-You can only define content of a card via default slot.
+The `label` and `description` props, as well as the `description` slot, are ignored when `type` prop is `card`.

+You can only define content of a card via the `default` slot.
 :::

 ::: tip TIP
-You can choose to utilize the `.k-radio-label` and `.k-radio-description` classes within the slot as shown in the example below to leverage preconfigured styles.
+You can choose to utilize the `.k-radio-label` and `.k-radio-description` classes within the `default` slot as shown in the example below to leverage preconfigured styles.
 :::

 <KCard>